 The shore is free of lava rock and coral, and the cove is mostly sheltered.
 This provides an ideal place for swimmers and snorkelers of all ages.

-Full services are provided including ample parking, a lifeguard, and a large covered picnic area for escaping the sun and eating, as well as clean restrooms and showers.
+Full services are provided, including ample parking, a lifeguard, a large covered picnic area for eating and escaping the sun, and clean restrooms and showers.

-Kua Bay Beach is home to the softest sand and most inviting water in the Kona region.
+Kua Bay Beach has the softest sand and most inviting water in the Kona region.
 While most of the beaches on Big Island are littered with sharp lava rock and pebbly sand, the beach at Kua Bay is mostly powdery and gentle.

 The Waikoloa region is located along the northwest coast and is the most popular place to stay outside of Kona.
 High-end shops, restaurants, and resorts occupy most of the space, lured in by one of the best beaches on the Big Island.